 Places where you can smoke

 You can smoke:

-- in your own home (private dwelling), except for any part that is used solely as a place of work by more than one person
+- in your own home, except in any part that is used only as a place of work by more than one person

-There are some specific exemptions from the smokefree law, with strict conditions.
+There are some specific exemptions to the smoke-free law, with strict conditions.

-They allow designated rooms for smoking in certain types of places, including:
+Designated rooms for smoking are allowed in certain types of places, including:

 - bedrooms in hotels and guesthouses (but not dormitories)

 It is a criminal offence to break the smoke free law.

 The fixed penalty notices and maximum fines for each offence are:

 - smoking in smoke free premises or work vehicles: a fixed penalty notice of £50 (reduced to £30 if paid in 15 days) for the person smoking, or a maximum fine of £1,000 if prosecuted and convicted by a court